Explore 24 Green Office case studies

 A Green Office is a sustainability hub that informs, connects and supports students and staff to act on sustainability.
 Unlike volunteer-led initiatives, the university supports it through funding, a mandate and office space.
-The first one was established at Maastricht University in 2010.
-Since then, the model has been replicated by universities across Europe and won the UNESCO-Japan Prize on Education for Sustainable Development.
+The first Green Office was established at Maastricht University in 2010.
+Now there are more than 60 Green Offices around Europe the world.
+The model has also won the UNESCO-Japan Prize on Education for Sustainable Development.
 Explore case studies of 24 of these sustainability hubs below or take a look at this map of all Green Offices.

 Please get in touch with us, if you have any questions about establishing your Green Office.
 Visit our blogposts to learn more about multiple sustainable university topics.

 In 2010, the first ever Green Office was established at Maastricht University in the Netherlands.
 Since the higher education sector is very international, the operating language of most teams is English.
 In addition, Green Offices often enjoy high budgets allocated to them from the comparatively wealthy universities that host them.

 Above all, the high level of responsibility given to students is an important characteristic: Several teams are entirely student-led with support from staff.
 Dutch Green Offices can become members of Studenten voor Morgen (SvM), the umbrella organisation of Dutch student sustainability initiatives.

 While the model was invented in the Netherlands, the movement was born at the first European Green Office Summit in Berlin in 2014.
 German Green Offices share many commonalities with their Dutch counterparts.